 Then there was the Roland SH101 synth that I spent an entire summer messing about and recording with in the spare room.
 I loved it.
 And it had a strap on pitch bender so I could give guitarists stiff competition.
 Ahh great days.

 Then there was the DJ-ing at university, which is where I learned that you’ve got to keep the dancefloor active and the punters entertained.
 I was, (and still am) a social butterfly, a chameleon built on honesty.
 I loved all forms of music.
 I remember going from an Indie disco where they had been playing the Smiths and the Cure all night and then heading straight to an RnB/Hiphop night where I walked in to find people were grooving on tables to Sugar bear’s ‘Don’t scandalize mine’ (great use of a talking heads sample by the way for you sample spotters) If that wasn’t going to keep me on a musical path then nothing was.

 Farley Jackmaster funk and Troublefunk came to London in the same year and had a big effect on my musical direction.

 Then Soul2soul happened and at last we had our own UK black soul music to rival the Americans.
 Every weekend there was a party with their first album on constant rotation and every weekend the speakers and amplifiers in those summer parties would blow up.

-And in between all this, there was my electronic love affair with the SH101, the Korg Poly 800, the Oscar, the MSQ 700 sequencer and a fling with a Moog.
-Actually I didn’t love the Oscar –it was cumbersome and the sound was unstable.
+And in between all this, there was my electronic love affair with synths, drum machines and sequencers – the SH101, the Korg Poly 800, the Oscar, the MSQ 700 sequencer all came and went.

-After that I sold everything, went to the Caribbean and South America and all the disparate musical flavours in my head coalesced and made sense.
+I sold everything and went to the Caribbean and South America and all the disparate musical flavours in my head coalesced and made sense.